SebastianBoehler/study-assistant/README.md

 # Study Assistant

-A modern web application that helps you generate personalized exam questions from your study materials using Google Cloud Storage and Vertex AI.
+A modern web application that helps you generate personalized exam questions from your study materials using Google Cloud Storage and AI.
 Upload your documents and get AI-generated questions to test your knowledge.

 ![Study Assistant Screenshot](/screenshots/image1.png)